IS200VAMAH1A - Acoustic Monitoring Board

 Series: Mark VI

-Technology: Surface mount
+Technology: Surface Mount

-Number of Transducers: Two
+Number of Transducers: 2

 Availability: In Stock

-Country of Manufacture: United States (USA)
+Country of Origin: United States

 What type of output does the dynamic pressure transducer produce?